pachyderm/pachyderm/doc/reference/pipeline_spec.md

 - Include only alphanumeric characters, `_` and `-`.
 - Begin or end with only alphanumeric characters (not `_` or `-`).
-- Do not exceed 50 characters in length.
+- Not exceed 50 characters in length.

 ### Description (optional)